 The effective management of credit risk requires the establishment of an appropriate credit risk culture.
 Key credit risk policies and credit risk management strategies are important elements used to create this culture.
-The Bank has implemented internal processes and risk-oriented strategies for actively identifying, managing, monitoring and reporting credit risk on its mortgage and non-mortgage portfolios which the Bank considers are suitable to the nature, scale and complexity of the business.
+The Bank has implemented internal processes and risk-oriented strategies intended to actively identifying, managing, monitoring and reporting credit risk on its mortgage and non-mortgage portfolios.
+The Bank considers these to be suitable for the nature, scale and complexity of the business.
 This is supported by policies and internal limits or thresholds with key controls.

-The Board of Directors, either directly or through the Governance, Risk and Compliance Committee of the Board, reviews and approves the Bank's credit risk strategy and credit risk policy on a quarterly basis.
+The Board of Directors, either directly or through the Risk Committee of the Board, reviews and approves the Bank's credit risk strategy and credit risk policy on a quarterly basis.

-December 31, 2014 (Expressed in thousands of Bermuda dollars, except as noted)
+December 31, 2015 (Expressed in thousands of Bermuda dollars, except as noted)